 At the time of printing this leaflet, some skin camouflage creams and powders are available on NHS prescription.
-These are considered discretionary and the reason for camouflage use may be restricted, or denied, due to your local Clinical Commissioning Group's policy.
-Your GP will advise you what is available and would write the prescription for you to take to your pharmacy.
+Access to camouflage services may be restricted, or denied, due to your local Clinical Commissioning Group's policy.
+Your GP will advise you on what is available and, based on your local policy, would write the prescription for you to take to your pharmacy.
 The same products can be purchased without a prescription by ordering them at the prescription counter, or by telephone, letter or the internet to nominated suppliers.
 You will need to advise your GP or supplier the brand name, colour code and size required - as agreed with you during the skin camouflage consultation.

-Supermarkets and department stores sell concealer products and mineral powders, which may be helpful in camouflaging minor discoloration, but may not have the same durability-stability properties as true camouflage products.
+Supermarkets and department stores sell concealer products and mineral powders, which may be helpful in covering minor discoloration but may not have the same durability-stability properties as true camouflage products.